The Worldbreaker Saga

-Book 1: The Mirror Empire / Book 2: Empire Ascendant / Book 3: ?
+Book 1: The Mirror Empire / 2: Empire Ascendant / 3: The Broken Heavens

 What puts me off about a lot of fantasy series, or at least what I perceive them to be, is they're little more than retellings of medieval stories; valiant knights, damsels in distress, dragons, witches, warlocks, some mystical spell or enchanted amulet, mostly in settings that seem to hark back to some forgotten age of Earth.
 I give Hurley credit for being more imaginative than that.
 There is magic here, but she has created completely new worlds and new species of people, animals and plants, although some may have familiar names and/or descriptions.
 For instance, there are no horses, but the 'humans' ride both bears and dogs.
 That doesn't mean those animals are anything like those on Earth, since the dogs are obviously much larger than Earth species, and the bears have been domesticated.
 It's possible those were just the closest comparison to animals we know.
 It seems clear that the people are not from Earth originally, nor are they likely to be our ancestors, not unless much evolution has occurred in the interim.
-There are more than just two genders, and some individuals can change gender during their lifetimes, sometimes, but not always, voluntarily.
+There are more than just two genders [EDIT: a later reveal says there are at least five], and some individuals can change gender during their lifetimes, sometimes, but not always, voluntarily.

 The planet is known as Raisa.
 There are numerous suns, moons and other satellites in the system, although the descriptions of their orbits and properties are confusing at times.
 Raisa has three distinct moons, and one red sun known as Mora.
 The other orbiting bodies (Para, Sina, Tira and Oma) might be sister stars, maybe other planets, possibly something entirely different.
 What sets them apart from anything we are aware of in our solar system is that their orbits are not only irregular, but also not predictable.
 Their appearance in the skies of Raisa range from a couple of years for one, up to seven for another, but Oma is absent for thousands of years at a time.
 Some people, known as 'jistas,' are able to channel different powers from these satellites.
 There are temples dedicated to training these jistas, at least in the country of Dhai.
 It is one of several separate nations on the island of Grania, just to the northwest of the major continent of Saiduan.
 If I understood correctly, Grania used to be connected to the main continent, but was separated from it in a cataclysm the last time Oma (the Worldbreaker) was in Raisa's sky, some two thousand years previously.
 Whenever any of the satellites are in the sky (in ascendance) the jistas associated with it are stronger; when it is descending, or absent, their powers weaken or disappear.
 Since Oma is considered the most powerful of the satellites, an omajista is stronger than any other, plus they have the ability to draw power from the other satellites as well.
 The reappearance of Oma seems to be approaching.